Employment

 Also, there is a possibility to give a pension plan benefit based on the Act LXXXII of 1997 on Private Pensions and Private Pension Funds.

 Ireland Employers are not obliged to establish an occupational pension scheme for their employees.
 Employers must provide employees with access to a personal retirement savings account (or PRSA), a contract-based retirement savings product.
 Employers are not required to make contributions to a PRSA on behalf of their employees.
-The Irish government is planning to introduce an auto-enrolment system to increase pensions coverage from 2024 onward.
+The Irish government is planning to introduce an auto-enrolment system to increase pensions coverage from late 2024 onward.
+Employees that (1) are aged between 23 and 60 years old; (2) are not part of a pension scheme currently; and (3) earn €20,000 or more per annum, will be automatically enrolled in the new pension scheme.

 Italy Pension plans are managed by the Italian National Institute of Social Security.
 There are also supplementary funds to which employer can accede.